niden-net/blog.longhaircareforums.com/_posts/2002-12-01-congratulations-to-december-2002-feature-of-the-month-armyqt.md

 ## Do you take any supplements, if so what are they?

-Recently (1month) I’ve started taking:
+Recently (1month) I've started taking:

 * 1000 mg Pantothenic Acid, 1000 mg
 * Evening Primrose Oil, 1200 mcg Biotin, and